hackerb9/mrpiggy/README.md

 ```

 You can run that at the command line or add it to a Makefile.
 To
-comile a program, you use the owcc command, like so:
+compile a program, you use the owcc command, like so:

 ``` bash